-The College's financial investments are comprised of its invested endowment, and included the proceeds of private placings (unsecured long-term debt obligations) until these were mostly converted to cash in April 2020.
+The College's financial investments are comprised of its invested endowment.
 The College, as a permanently endowed charity, adopts a long-term time horizon when making investments of its endowment.
-The private placement (non-endowment) proceeds were liquidated to protect the borrowed capital and prior investment gains from volatility in the markets, and with a view to their being deployed in the current year on projected revenue generating capital projects.
 The College is advised on investment matters, via the Finance (and Investments) Committee, by its fund managers and independent external members co-opted to the Committee.

-The return in the year on the College's corporate capital (unrestricted endowment) fund and on its (restricted endowment) trust pool fund was -0.4% net of fees.
+The return in the year on the College's corporate capital (unrestricted endowment) fund and on its (restricted endowment) trust pool fund was 16% net of fees.
 No withdrawal of invested capital from these funds was required or made in the year.
-Dividends and income received on quoted securities increased year-on-year to £963,949 (2019: £845,276).
+Dividends and income received on quoted securities decreased year-on-year to £671,882 (2020: £963,949).
 All investment income received is applied in the pursuit of the charitable objects of the College.

 The College encourages socially responsible investment, and monitors its investments against environmental, social and governance standards.
-Under its investment policy, which was revised in 2019 it will not invest in entities where: the investment may conflict, or be inconsistent, with primary aims, objectives and activities of the College; the investment might alienate the College's supporters or potential supporters; the investment may be reputationally damaging; the investment is considered by the Trustees to be unethical; or the investment might otherwise hamper the work of the College.
+Under its investment policy it will not invest in entities where: the investment may conflict, or be inconsistent, with primary aims, objectives and activities of the College; the investment might alienate the College's supporters or potential supporters; the investment may be reputationally damaging; the investment is considered by the Trustees to be unethical; or the investment might otherwise hamper the work of the College.
 In pursuance of this policy the College recognises that climate change is a real and present danger, and encourages debate on the appropriate response by the College to the risks climate change represents.
 The College seeks to support sustainability, carbon reduction, the development of renewable energy sources, and action to mitigate the effects of adverse climate change.
-Consequently, it is divesting progressively from certain holdings no longer consistent with its policy and is investing further in positive investment opportunities.
+Consequently, it has divested from fossil fuel companies in which it held shares, has invested in positive investment opportunities, and maintains its direct and indirect holdings under review to ensure these remain consistent with its investment policy.